Static Build

 ],

-Waku can serve your site statically when all pages are configured with static
+Waku can serve your site statically when all pages are configured with static render mode.

 See Deployment for details.